terra-money/docs/src/terracli/keys.md

 ## Generate Keys

-You'll need an account private and public key pair \(a.k.a. `sk, pk` respectively\) to be able to receive funds, send txs, bond tx, etc.
+You'll need an account private and public key pair \(a.k.a. `sk, pk` respectively\) to be able to receive funds, send funds, creating bonding transactions, etc.

-To generate a new _secp256k1_ key:
+To generate a new _Secp256k1_ key:

 ```bash
 $ terracli keys add <account_name>